 The Company enters into reinsurance agreements in the normal course of its insurance business to reduce overall risk and to be able to issue life insurance policies in excess of its retention limits.
-Currently, the Company reinsures the mortality risk on new life insurance policies on a quota-share yearly renewable term basis for many products except for custom guarantee universal life, survivorship custom guarantee universal life, variable universal life and asset preserver products.
+Currently, the Company reinsures the mortality risk on new life insurance policies on a quota-share yearly renewable term basis for many products, except for custom guarantee universal life, survivorship custom guarantee universal life and asset flex products.
 Most of the ceded business is on an automatic basis.
-The quota-share currently ceded ranges from 40% to 90%.
-All products are ceded from first dollar except for survivorship variable universal life which has a minimum size policy ceded of \$1 million and either \$0 or \$1 million for current performance survivorship universal life and no minimum size for single life.
+The quota-share currently ceded on new business ranges from 10% to 90%.
+All products are ceded from first dollar with the exception of current performance survivorship universal life, which has a minimum size policy ceded of either \$0 or \$1 million.
 Cases in excess of the Company's retention and certain substandard cases are ceded on a facultative basis.
 The majority of the Company's facultative reinsurance is for substandard cases which the Company typically cedes 90%.